Kong/docs.konghq.com/app/konnect/index.md

 ### API Products

 Use API Products to bundle and manage multiple services via API products.
-You can use API products to version your services as well as upload documentation for your API product.
-This allows you to prepare to productize your services by publishing your API products to Dev Portal.
+You can use API products to version your services as well as edit and upload documentation for your API products.
+This allows you to prepare to productize your services by publishing your API products to the Dev Portal.
 [Start productizing services with API Products &rarr;](/konnect/api-products)

 ### Dev Portal